AnestisTouloumis/IntroR/06-Beyond/index.md

 * Open Rstudio and go to Project > Create Project > Version Control > Git and paste the url in the github repo

 * Now do some work in your new R project and create and save some files.
-The next step is to commit your work  essentially making a copy of all of your script files (i.e., .R files) associated with the R project.
+The next step is to ‘commit’ your work – essentially making a copy of all of your script files (i.e., .R files) associated with the R project.

 *Commit your work, give it some description